PrefectHQ/prefect/docs/guide/PINs/PIN-3-Agent-Environment.md

 ---

-### Process Outline

-Next this proposal will outline the entire high-level process of execution and then it will delve into specifics.

-1. Agent reaches out to the Prefect GraphQL API and sees a new flow run that needs to be executed
-2. Agent retrieves the flow run and the environment metadata associated with that flow
-3. Agent spins up the latest Prefect docker image and provides it with the agruments mentioned above
-4. Prefect container calls the environment's `run` function and all environment pre/during processing occurs
-5. Once the job running the flow flow enters a finished state resources pertaining to this flow run will be town down

----

 ### Process Details

 _Note: the context of this proposal is an agent that runs on Kubernetes and anytime it refers to states it is referring to Kubernetes states, not Prefect states._